brandonhackney/pokemonbreeder/readme.md

 Critically, this will also allow you to track MOVE inheritance, e.g. whether or not your L100 Gyarados can pass Hyper Beam down to a baby Ekans.

-By pulling data from an API, I've also set up to display data from newer generations of games.

-I just need to take the time to build and incorporate the UI elements :)
+But it will take some time to build and incorporate the UI elements.

 ## Manifest